bonitasoft/bonita-doc/md/bdm-access-control.md

 On the pool, add a business variable of type *Customer*, generate a contract from this data, and generate an instantiation form from this contract.
 Run this process a couple of times to generate customers.

 Then, we are going to create a process to generate invoices.
-The instantiation form will have to retrieve existing customers, so there is some work to do on the UID fgor this process.
+The instantiation form will have to retrieve existing customers, so there is some work to do on the UID for this process.

 Create a new diagram, with only a start event and an end event.
 On the pool, add a business variable of type *Invoice*, generate a contract from this data, and generate an instantiation form from this contract.